aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-vba/reading-vba-information-from-mpp-file/_index.md

 {{% alert color="primary" %}}

-Aspose.Tasks API provides support for reading VBA information from the MPP file.
+Aspose.Tasks for Java API provides support for reading VBA information from the MPP file.
 This includes working with:

 - VBA Information
 - Modules information contained in the Project